Hadji hit with ban in coaching licence scandal

-Hadji hit with five-year ban in coaching licence scandal
+Mustapha Hadji: Former Morocco player hit with five-year ban in coaching licence scandal

 Last updated on .From the section African

-Former Morocco international Mustapha Hadji has refused to say whether he will appeal a five-year ban for forging an A-standard coaching license.
+Former Morocco international Mustapha Hadji has refused to say whether he will appeal a five-year ban for forging an A-standard coaching licence.

-The 51-year-old was found guilty of falsifying the license and suspended for five years from all football-related activities by the Confederation of African Football (Caf) disciplinary committee.
+Hadji was suspended from all football-related activities by the Confederation of African Football (Caf) disciplinary committee.

-Despite having three days to appeal the ban, the 1998 African Player of the Year refused to comment when asked about the possibility of submitting an appeal by local media.
+The former Coventry City and Aston Villa midfielder has refused to say whether he will appeal.

-Hadji appeared for Morocco at two World Cups (1994 and 1998), while he subsequently served as his nation's assistant coach from 2014 until earlier this year.
+Hadji, the 1998 African Player of the Year, appeared for Morocco at two World Cups in 1994 and 1998, and then served as his nation's assistant coach from 2014 until earlier this year.

-"The Caf disciplinary panel noted that after investigation, it was established that the license certificate 'A' in the name of Mr Mustapha Hadji is falsified and that he has never registered for License A training and that no diploma has been issued to him by the federation," read a statement signed by Raymond Hack, president of Caf's disciplinary board.
+A statement from Raymond Hack, president of Caf's disciplinary board, read: "The Caf disciplinary panel noted that after investigation, it was established that the licence certificate 'A' in the name of Mr Mustapha Hadji is falsified and that he has never registered for Licence A training and that no diploma has been issued to him by the federation.

 "Fraud is a serious offence which undermines Caf's values and principles of ethics.

-"Moreover, after having examined all the available elements, the disciplinary panel considers that the offense committed by Mustapha Hadji is likely to harm the credibility of the governing institutions of football, including CAF, and must be sanctioned accordingly."
+"Moreover, after having examined all the available elements, the disciplinary panel considers that the offence committed by Mustapha Hadji is likely to harm the credibility of the governing institutions of football, including CAF, and must be sanctioned accordingly."

-The former Atlas Lions star began his career at French club Nancy before notable spells with Sporting Lisbon in Portugal, Spanish side Deportivo La Coruna and English clubs Coventry City and Aston Villa.
+The former Atlas Lions star began his career at French club Nancy before notable spells with Sporting Lisbon in Portugal, Spanish side Deportivo La Coruna and then spells in the English Premier League at Coventry and Aston Villa from 1999 until 2004.

-Hadji's performance at the 1998 Africa Cup of Nations and the World Cup in the same year earned him Africa's top individual football prize in 1998.
+Hadji's performance at the 1998 Africa Cup of Nations and the World Cup in the same year earned him Africa's top individual football prize in that year.

 Following his retirement in 2010, he took an assistant manager's role at Qatari club Umm Salal.